 My second newborn session was actually twin baby girls who I still see every now and then.
 I remember that day vividly.
 I arrived with two pieces of fabric (white and black) which we threw over the mom’s ironing board, spending our time on the floor with the french doors thrown open for light.
-We laughed our way through the session, wondering what to do as we tried to get the twins to sleep at the same time (I have since learned a lot!).
-Last time I saw my friend, she told me that she still has those prints hanging on her entry wall.
+We laughed our way through the session, wondering what to do as we tried to get the twins to sleep simultaneously (I have since learned a lot!).
+The last time I saw my friend, she told me that she still has those prints hanging on her entry wall.
 That they are some of her favorite images she’s ever had taken of her girls.

-I have photographed a first step, the moment a cord falls off, a baby rolling over for the first time and many dad’s getting peed on for the first time.
+I have photographed the first step, the moment a cord falls off, a baby rolling over for the first time, and many dads getting peed on for the first time.

 I have photographed people that I have met in all different places, from the line at Target to pilates class and even one that was our nurse when my boys went in to get their tonsils out (she’s up to 4 children now!).